-Reported data covers the 2020 calendar year.
+Reported data covers the 2021 calendar year.
 Lexmark calculates water data for all owned and operated sites and includes a portion of leased spaces as data is available.
-The 2020 water data represents approximately 87 percent of Lexmark's 2019 estimated square footage of Lexmark occupied space.
-Slight changes may occur in the reporting boundary for location changes and/or operational control.
-Available data for these locations will be placed in "Other".
+The 2021 water data represents approximately 87% of Lexmark's 2019 estimated square footage of Lexmark occupied space.
+Slight variations may occur in the reporting boundary due to location changes and/or operational control adjustments.
+Available data for these locations will be placed in the "Other" category.
 Water risks have been assessed using the Aqueduct Water Risk Atlas.